-Margaret H. Rollins School of Nursing at Beebe Healthcare is a diploma nursing program located in Lewes, Delaware.
+Margaret H. Rollins School of Nursing at Beebe Healthcare is a diploma nursing program located in Lewes, Del.
 Since its inception in 1921, the School has held a strong tradition of academic excellence and extensive clinical experience in providing quality nursing education.

 To meet the need for increased numbers of Registered Nurses, The School of Nursing has embarked on an extensive building and renovation project.
 This will enable class enrollment to double in size and provide the latest in technological and academic instructional methods.